This Prickly Plant Is Replacing Snail Mucin In Vegan Skincare

 Skincare has always been full of surprises.
 Just when we think we’ve seen it all, a new ingredient comes along and shakes things up.

-Over the years, people have gone from swearing by kitchen staples like honey and olive oil to embracing ingredients we’d never have guessed would become beauty must-haves - think salmon sperm extracts or snail mucin.
+Over the years, people have gone from swearing by kitchen staples like honey and olive oil to embracing ingredients we’d never have guessed would become beauty must-haves—think salmon sperm extracts or snail mucin.

-What makes these unusual choices stick is usually the same: they bring hydration, protection, or anti-ageing effects that people can actually see on their skin.
+What makes these unusual choices stick is usually the same: they bring hydration, protection, or anti-aging effects that people can actually see on their skin.
 But there’s one question many beauty lovers ask: what about vegan alternatives?

 At first glance, cactus might not sound like the most obvious skincare ingredient.
 The image of a spiky desert plant doesn’t exactly scream softness and glow.
 But the secret lies inside.

-The prickly pear cactus, often found in Mexico, where about half of the species are native, produces red fruits known as cactus figs. These fruits have long been used in food and drink - you’ll find them in syrups, jams, and even as remedies for hangovers.
+The prickly pear cactus, often found in Mexico, where about half of the species are native, produces red fruits known as cactus figs. These fruits have long been used in food and drink—you’ll find them in syrups, jams, and even as remedies for hangovers.
 Yet it turns out they have just as much to offer your skin as they do your taste buds.

 " SOO excited that I can finally jump on this skincare trend without getting a bad skin reaction!!! "